 A sergeant-at-arms or a peace officer shall not otherwise interfere in any manner with voters.
-The sergeant-at-arms or peace officer cannot remain in or within 50 feet of the entrance of the polling place once peace has been restored.
+The sergeantat-arms or peace officer cannot remain in or within 50 feet of the entrance of the polling place once peace has been restored.

-Note the details of all security concerns & how they were addressed on incident log.
+Note the details of all security concerns and how they were addressed on incident log.
 Related statutes & rules: M.S.
 204C.06, subds.
+5 & 6

-5 & 6Posting Signs & Directions
+Posting Signs & Directions

-Your materials will include a number of informational posters.
+Your materials will include several informational posters.
 Display all signs in clear view.

-- Post voting hours sign on the main entrance where voters will enter. - Verify that the sample ballot posters match the offices & questions listed on the official precinct ballots.
+- Post voting hours sign on the main entrance where voters will enter. - Verify that the sample ballot posters match the offices and questions listed on the official precinct ballots.
 Post at least two sample ballots that voters can study while in line.
 One of the sample ballots should be placed at a height that can be easily read by a person seated in a wheelchair. - Prominently display the Voters' Bill of Rights. - If voters must walk through the building to enter the voting location, put up signs pointing the way.
-If the exit is different from the entrance, clearly label the exit. - Ensure parking spots for disabled voters are marked & available.
-Use signs found in supplies for marking new or additional accessible parking spots near the polling place entrance during voting hours. - Mark the entrance that voters with disabilities can use; if it is not the main door, post easily visible signs pointing the way to the accessible entrance.
+If the exit is different from the entrance, clearly label the exit. - Ensure parking spots for disabled voters are marked and available.
+Use signs found in supplies for marking new or additional accessible parking spots near the polling place entrance during voting hours. - If signs are available, use signs to mark parking spots reserved for curbside voting. - Mark the entrance that voters with disabilities can use; if it is not the main door, post easily visible signs pointing the way to the accessible entrance.
 If it is necessary for voters with disabilities to take a different route, to avoid stairs for instance, post signs for that accessible route. - Place a U.S. flag at the entrance of the polling place during voting hours.

-At various times during voting hours, double check that all posters & signs are in place & not damaged or defaced.
-If needed, replace or repair posters & signs & document the incident(s) on the incident log.
+At various times during voting hours, double check that all posters and signs are in place and not damaged or defaced.
+If needed, replace or repair posters and signs and document the incident(s) on the incident log.
 Related statutes & rules: M.S.
 204B.27, subd.
 3; 204C.06; 204C.08; M.R.
 8200.5800